jluby127/AstroQ/docs/getting_started.rst

 - ``script_2018-08-05_nominal.txt`` is a backwards compatible file in the style of the old HIRES queue night plans.

-- ``night_planner.ht``: a serialized and compressed version of the night planner object use to schedule.
+- ``night_planner.h5``: a serialized and compressed version of the night planner object use to schedule.
 This will be used later in the webapp/plotting routines.

 Now we can launch the webapp to view the schedule.
 This will launch on a local server at http://localhost:50001.
 When it launches, append "/2018B/2018-08-05/band1/admin" to the URL to view the admin page.
 Check out and familiarize yourself with the various figures and reports.